Interpretable (not just posthoc-explainable) medical claims modeling for discharge placement to prevent avoidable all-cause readmissions or death: Introduction

-However, blackboxes provide clues on how to extend traditional linear models.
+Blackboxes provide clues on how to extend traditional linear models.
 DL is the application of artificial neural networks (ANNs) to prediction problems.
 ANNs consist of sequences (or more generally of graphs) of successive affine matrix arithmetic operations, sandwiched between activation functions.
 In general, these methods are blackboxes, with the exception of ReLU-activated neural networks (ReLU-nets for short).
 Examining ReLU-nets elucidates the nature of how DL captures nonlinearities.
 ReLU-nets use the activation function

-In these models, Eq.~\ref{eq:relu} is independently applied to each matrix coordinate after each successive matrix operation.
+In these models, ReLU is independently applied to each matrix coordinate after each successive matrix operation.
 The output of the function is nonzero if and only if a linear combination of the elements computed by the prior layer are positive.
-Hence, ReLU defines an inequality over quantities within the model - applied to each coordinate within each layer, ReLU defines recursive sets of inequalities.
+Hence, ReLU defines an inequality over quantities within the model -- applied to each coordinate within each layer, ReLU defines recursive sets of inequalities.
 These inequalities collectively segment the training data into disjoint regions.
-In sum, ReLU-nets are patchworks of disjoint linear models.
-Hence, ReLU-nets are computationally interpretable, being almost everywhere linear.
+In sum, ReLU-nets are composed of regionally-disjoint generalized linear models -- each of which is interpreted in the same manner as linear regression.
+Hence, ReLU-nets are computationally interpretable.
 The salient nonlinearity of these models is locality.
-Observing this fact, Sudjianto et al.,~\cite{sudjiantoUnwrappingBlackBox2020} provides a tool for exactly interpreting trained ReLU neural networks, by unwrapping the cascades of inequalities.
+To interpret a specific prediction given by these models, one needs to map the input to a particular linear submodel.
+Then, conditional on this mapping, a ReLU net is locally a simple generalized multiple linear regression model.
+Observing this fact, \citet{sudjiantoUnwrappingBlackBox2020} provides a tool for exactly interpreting trained ReLU neural networks, by unwrapping the cascades of inequalities.
 In this manuscript we mimic this property of ReLU-nets within a well-controlled multilevel Bayesian regression framework in order to gain expressiveness while prioritizing interpretability.